Channel logo

 TV-PG

 Take a step beyond Aristotle to evaluate sentences whose truth cannot be proved by his system.
 Learn about truth-functional logic, pioneered in the late 19th and early 20th centuries by the German philosopher Gottlob Frege.
-This approach addresses the behavior of truth-functional connectives, such as “not,” “and,” “or,” and “if” -and that is the basis of computer logic, the way computers “think.”
+This approach addresses the behavior of truth-functional connectives, such as "not," "and," "or," and "if" - and that is the basis of computer logic, the way computers "think."

 11. S1 E11 - Truth Tables